Edited by Anna Popper

 The event marking the 234th anniversary of the 3 May Constitution, held at the Heritage House, was hosted by Mr. Jacek Śladewski, Chargé d’Affaires of the Polish Embassy, and attended by distinguished guests, representatives of the Hungarian government, members of the diplomatic corps, and the Polish community.
 The evening began with the national anthems of Poland, Hungary, and the European Union.

-In his address, Mr. Śladewski welcomed the audience and expressed appreciation for their notable presence.
+In his address, Mr. Śladewski welcomed the audience, expressed appreciation for their notable presence, and reflected on the historical importance of the Constitution:

 A special moment of the celebration was the presentation of naturalization documents to Tamás István Biernacki, who had the pleasure and honour of receiving his Polish citizenship on this festive occasion.